-Creamery Road is currently an unsealed rural road running through the township of Toolern Vale and is the only access to Toolern Vale & District Primary School.
-This project will help improve conditions for all users.
+Creamery Road was an unsealed rural road running through the township of Toolern Vale and is the only access to Toolern Vale & District Primary School.
+This project has improved conditions for all users.

 - Reconstruction of Creamery Rd from Burtons Rd to Diggers Rest – Coimadai Road

 - Reconstruction of on-street parking at Toolern Vale & District Primary School

 - Roundabout at the intersection of Creamery/ Burtons/ Mechanics Rd with public lighting

 - Footpath from Creamery Rd connecting to Mechanics Rd and the Toolern Vale General Store